SUPERINTENDENT'S REPORT

 Important Dates:

-Memorial Day May 26 - Holiday
+Father’s Day June 15 - Holiday

 In partnership with the Nevada Department of Public Safety, the SafeVoice program provides students a safe place to submit tips concerning their own safety or that of others.
 A fully trained professional team of experts responds in an appropriate manner 24/7/365.
 Tips always stay anonymous.
 The SafeVoice reporting system can be accessed by clicking on this link: http://www.safevoicenv.org/ or calling 833-216-SAFE.
 District SafeVoice Coordinator is Jasmine Simental.